What Happens If I Don't Pay Property Taxes in Arizona

 Redeeming the Property

-Redemption Period in Arizona if Someone Purchases the Lien at the Tax Sale
+Redemption Period in Arizona If Someone Buys the Lien at the Tax Sale

-Arizona law says you can still redeem up until the delivery of a treasurer's deed to the purchaser or the purchaser's heirs or assigns.
+Even after a foreclosure starts, under Arizona law, you can still redeem until a treasurer's deed is delivered to the purchaser or the purchaser's heirs or assigns.
 (Ariz.
-Rev. Stat. § 42-18152).
-Also, Arizona law states that any person who's entitled to redeem may do so at any time before judgment is entered, but if the redeemer has notice of the foreclosure action at the time of redemption, the court will assess the costs the plaintiff (the purchaser) has incurred, including reasonable attorneys' fees.
+Rev. Stat. § 42-18152.)
+Also, Arizona law states that any person entitled to redeem may do so at any time before judgment is entered.
+But if the redeemer has notice of the foreclosure action at the time of redemption, the court will assess the costs the plaintiff (the purchaser) has incurred, including reasonable attorneys' fees.
 (Ariz.
-Rev. Stat. § 42-18206).
+Rev. Stat. § 42-18206.)

-If the purchaser doesn't start an action to foreclose your right of redemption within ten years, the lien becomes void.
+If the purchaser doesn't start an action to foreclose your right of redemption within ten years, the lien becomes void, and the purchaser loses the right to foreclose.
 (Ariz.
-Rev. Stat. § 42-18208).
+Rev. Stat. § 42-18208.)

 If no one buys the lien at the tax sale and the county treasurer transfers the lien to the state, you get a five-year redemption period.
 (Ariz.
 Rev. Stat. § 42-18261).
 After five years expires, the state can apply to the county treasurer to get title to your home.
 Your right to redeem terminates when the state gets delivery of the deed.
 (Ariz.
 Rev. Stat. § 42-18267).